haquema/makers-javascript-fndamentals/contents/5-testing-with-jest.md

 We're going to install our first package: `jest`.
 We'll use it to run unit tests for our JS code.
 To install it, run `npm install jest` inside the project directory.

+This tells the node package manager (npm) that we are going to use Jest in this project, and to download the code for the 'Jest' package.
+It saves this code in the `node_modules` folder.
+This folder can get very big, so if you are planning on committing this project, you should add `node_modules` to your `.gitignore` file before you do.
+It also allows us to use the jest command when we are in this folder.

 That might be the time for a quick tea or coffee break.
-If everything worked, you should see an ouput similar to this one inside your terminal:
+If everything worked, you should see an output similar to this one inside your terminal:

 ```
 npm notice created a lockfile as package-lock.json.
 You should commit this file.